-The initial differential diagnosis based on chief complaint and demographics is usually very large, so the clinician first tests the hypothetical possibilities during the history and physical examination, asking questions or doing specific examinations that support or refute a suspected diagnosis.
+The initial differential diagnosis based on chief complaint and demographics is often large, so the clinician first generates and filters the hypothetical possibilities by obtaining the detailed history and doing a directed physical examination to support or refute suspected diagnoses.
 For instance, in a patient with chest pain, a history of leg pain and a swollen, tender leg detected during examination increases the probability of pulmonary embolism.

 It may seem intuitive that the sum of probabilities of all diagnostic possibilities should equal nearly 100% and that a single diagnosis can be derived from a complex array of symptoms and signs.
-However, applying this principle that the best explanation for a complex situation involves a single cause (often referred to as Occam's razor) can lead clinicians astray.
+However, applying the principle that the best explanation for a complex situation involves a single cause (often referred to as Occam's razor) can lead clinicians astray.
 Rigid application of this principle discounts the possibility that a patient may have more than one active disease.
-For example, a dyspneic patient with known COPD may be presumed to be having an exacerbation of COPD but actually is also suffering from a pulmonary embolism.
+For example, a dyspneic patient with known chronic obstructive pulmonary disease (COPD) may be presumed to be having an exacerbation of COPD but may also be suffering from a pulmonary embolism or heart failure.

 Hypothetical Differential Diagnosis and Pre-Test and Post-Test Probabilities for a 50-Yr-Old Hypertensive, Diabetic Cigarette Smoker With Chest Pain

 Even when diagnosis is uncertain, testing is not always useful.
 A test should be done only if its results will affect management.
-When disease pre-test probability is above a certain threshold, treatment is warranted (treatment threshold) and testing is not indicated.
+When disease pre-test probability is above a certain threshold, treatment is warranted (treatment threshold) and testing may not be indicated.

-Below the treatment threshold, testing is indicated only when a positive test result would raise the post-test probability abovethe treatment threshold.
+Below the treatment threshold, testing is indicated when a positive test result would raise the post-test probability above the treatment threshold.
 The lowest pre-test probability at which this can occur depends on test characteristics and is termed the testing threshold.
 The testing threshold is discussed in greater detail elsewhere.

 The disease probability at and above which treatment is given and no further testing is warranted is termed the treatment threshold (TT).